PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 08:31:47
+Last updated: 2024-04-06 08:32:20
-Random Quote: You know who's into dragons, Morty?
-Nerds who refuse to admit they're Christian. - Rick Sanchez
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -